Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 From the monument, looking along the Ridgeway towards Wendover Woods (the path I took is out of shot, just to the right)

-Where I turned off the path down Bacombe Hill, a footpath went half-right, descending across a paddock to reach a lane or private drive - ahead of me I could see a side valley called the Hale, almost surrounded by Wendover Woods and Barn Wood (I'd walk through the latter shortly).
-I followed the lane or drive north-eastwards and soon crossed a bridge over the A413 and a railway line, the Misbourne Valley being an important transport route as it's one of the few breaches in the long line of the Chiltern escarpment.
+I followed the bridleway down Bacombe Hill.
+After about three-quarters of a mile, a footpath went half-right, descending across a paddock to reach a lane or private drive (Bacombe Lane) - ahead of me I could see a side valley called the Hale, almost surrounded by Wendover Woods and Barn Wood (I'd walk through the latter shortly).
+I followed the lane or drive north-eastwards (left) and fairly soon crossed a bridge over the A413 and a railway line, the Misbourne Valley being an important transport route as it's one of the few breaches in the long line of the Chiltern escarpment.
 At the end of the lane I went right for a few yards along a road, then turned left down Chapel Lane.
-I turned right onto a path, with a recreation ground or park over the hedge on my left, and soon came to a path junction where I joined part of the Ridgeway (here also the route of the Chiltern Link).
-I passed a large duck pond and then St Mary's Church (I'd heard the bells ringing for sometime and would continue to do so for another mile or so), as I made my way out of the southern end of Wendover to reach Hogtrough Lane.
+I turned right onto a path, with a recreation ground or park over the hedge on my right, and soon came to a path junction where I joined part of the Ridgeway (here also the route of the Chiltern Link).
+I passed a large duck pond on my right and at the end of the path I turned left along a lane, passing St Mary's Church on my right (I'd heard the bells ringing for sometime and would continue to do so for another mile or so).
+When the lane turned right at a 'crossroads' of sorts, I continued ahead along Hogtrough Lane.

 The path from Bacombe Hill, looking across to the valley of The Hale (Barn Wood on the right)